Average body temperature is about 98.6°F (37°C), and temperatures above 100.4°F (38°C) are considered to be a fever (febrile).

 There are several conditions, illnesses, and medicines that can cause fever.
 These include:

-- Infections and infectious diseases such as influenza, common cold, HIV, malaria, infectious mononucleosis, and gastroenteritis.
+- Infections and infectious diseases, such as influenza, common cold, HIV, malaria, infectious mononucleosis, and gastroenteritis.
 Infections are the most common cause of fever.

-- Medicines such as antibiotics, narcotics, barbiturates, and antihistamines.
+- Medicines, such as antibiotics, narcotics, barbiturates, and antihistamines.
 These cause "drug fevers" due to adverse reactions, withdrawal, or by the drug's design.

-- Trauma or injury such as a heart attack, stroke, heatstroke, heat exhaustion, or burns.
+- Trauma or injury, such as a heart attack, stroke, heatstroke, heat exhaustion, or burns.

 Fevers that exist for days or weeks with no explanation are called fevers of undetermined origin (FUO).

 Not all fevers require treatment.
-In fact, fever is an important indicator that there is something wrong with the body, and it is often used in order to gauge the success of medical treatments.
+In fact, fever is an important indicator that there is something wrong with the body, and it is often used to gauge the success of medical treatments.

-Patients with fever should be sure to remain hydrated.
-Since fever often causes discomfort and increases heart rate and metabolism, many people take antipyretics such as ibuprofen or acetaminophen (paracetamol).
+Patients with fever should remain hydrated.
+Since fever often causes discomfort and increases the heart rate and metabolism, many people take antipyretics, such as ibuprofen or acetaminophen.
 Aspirin is used as a treatment for adults but not in children due to the risk of Reye's syndrome.

-Children from three months to 18 years should rest and remain hydrated if they have a fever lower than 102°F or 38.9°C taken orally.
+Children, classified as aged 3 months to 18 years, should rest and stay hydrated if they have a temperature lower than 102°F (38.9°C), taken orally.
 Higher fevers may require acetaminophen or ibuprofen.